 - Allowing undocumented immigrants out of the shadows: This is important for several reasons, not the least of which is that it also helps to enhance public safety.
 By allowing undocumented immigrants to come out of the shadows without worrying about imminent transfer to federal officials, undocumented immigrants can work with local law enforcement to help the community.

 - Support for the economy: Undocumented immigrants help make the economy work.
 This especially true in Los Angeles County and throughout Southern California, where many work in a number of industries, including the entertainment industry.

 Are You Moving to L.A.?
 Do You Need Immigration Help?

-Please reach out to the Law Offices of Joshua L. Goldstein today.
-Our Los Angeles immigration lawyers have extensive experience protecting the rights of documented and undocumented immigrants throughout our community.
+Please reach out to the Goldstein Immigration Lawyers today.
+Our immigration lawyer in Los Angeless have extensive experience protecting the rights of documented and undocumented immigrants throughout our community.
 We represent immigrants in Los Angeles and in the surrounding communities, including Pasadena, Cerritos, Santa Monica, Torrance and Monterey Park.

 - New California Law Grants Detainees Enhanced Right to Sue For-Profit Prisons for Abuse - October 1, 2020

 - California Expands EITC, YCTC Access to All Immigrants: What You Need to Know - September 21, 2020